jimburtoft/aws-neuron-sdk/release-notes/index.rst

        * See more at :ref:`announcements-main`
      - Inf1, Inf2, Trn1/Trn1n

-For detailed release artificats, see :ref:`Release Artifacts <latest-neuron-release-artifacts>`.
+For detailed release artifacts, see :ref:`Release Artifacts <latest-neuron-release-artifacts>`.

 Previous Releases